 “I think scientists are much more open – until they have read the applications – and then they get scared!”

-Dr. Irina Savvatimova is one of the giants of Russian LENR research who was able to attend the 30-year celebration organized by the Coordination Council on the Cold Nuclear Transmutation Problem of the Russian Academy of Natural Sciences (RANS).
+Dr. Irina Savvatimova is one of the giants of Russian LENR research able to attend the 30-year celebration organized by the Coordination Council on the Cold Nuclear Transmutation Problem of the Russian Academy of Natural Sciences (RANS).

 Dr. Savvatimova is a pioneer of the glow discharge method to generate LENR and her group was one of the first to report transmutation elements from this type of experiment.
+She is also a research scientist at the Scientific Industrial Association LUCH working to generate isotopes for nuclear medicine.

 Participants in the conference of the Russian Academy of Natural Sciences “Cold fusion – 30 years: results and prospects” on March 23, 2019 in Moscow.
 From left to right: A.S.
 Sverchkov, L.V.
 Ivanitskaya, A.V.
 Nikolaev, A.A.
 Kornilov, A.I.
 Klimov, I.B.
 Savvatimova, A.G.
 Parkhomov, A.A.
 Prosvirnov, V.I.
 Grachev, S.N.
 Gaydamak, S.A.
 Flower.